 Term Requirements Analyse To examine something in detail.
 Assess A careful consideration of varied factors or events that apply to a specific situation to workout which are the most important or relevant and arrive at a conclusion.
 Compare Identify the main factors in two or more situations and explain the similarities and differences.
 Create/Design Apply skills and knowledge to develop something.
 Demonstrate Show your competency in a practical setting by carrying out skills.
 Evaluate Use a wide range of information to make a judgement about the topic.
 The advantages and disadvantages of the topic should be reviewed.
 Examine Drill down into a topic to find out more information about it.
 Explain Provide detail, reasons and evidence to support an opinion.
 Interpret State the meaning or purpose of something.
 Justify Give reasons to evidence that you support an opinion.
 Plan Create a way of carrying out a task to achieve an objective.
 This usually involves steps that show progress.
 Recommend Suggest particular actions that should be done.
 Review Make a formal assessment of something by looking at existing information, or prior events, or reconsider information with the intention of making changes if necessary.

 Achieving Different Levels of Grade

-Below is an example of how you might write differently for each level of grade.
+Rel low is an exam nle of how you might write differently for each level of grade DE iow is all exalli pie di How you might write unierentry / IOI Eacii level of grade,

-Pass level